vision-language3/LSFSeg/README.md

 Only the checkpoint with the lowest validation segmentation loss is retained during Phase II training.
 Testing writes per-class and aggregate metrics to the configured Excel file and optionally saves categorical predictions and latent-process visualizations.

-## Citation

-If this repository is useful in your research, please cite the accompanying paper:

-> *Make Generative Segmentation Stable: Label-Prior Guided One-Step Flow Matching for Retinal Layer Segmentation in OCT Images.*